SMMainulHasan/watch-flair-client/README.md

 ## Project details

--It's a Ecommerce site
+- It's a Ecommerce site
--You can addProduct
+- You can addProduct
--And delete Product
+- And delete Product
--Also you can order place or checkout order
+- Also you can order place or checkout order
--You can watch your order list
+- You can watch your order list

 ### `Technology`